 When Does Loss of Use Coverage Kick In?

 To draw on your loss of use coverage, your home must be made uninhabitable by a peril your home insurance policy covers, such as:

-If your home is undamaged but you still can't access it because of a government mandate or a civil authority, this coverage won't kick in.
+Typically, if your home is undamaged but you still can't access it because of a government mandate or a civil authority, this coverage won't kick in.
 An exception may happen if a civil authority prohibits the use of your home as a result of direct damage to neighboring premises.
 In those cases, you may be entitled to two weeks of additional living expenses coverage and/or fair rental value reimbursement.